 Dr. Clarke's interests include software and hardware verification and automatic theorem proving.
 In 1981 he and a graduate student, Allen Emerson, first proposed the use of Model Checking as a verification technique for finite state concurrent systems.
 His research group pioneered the use of Model Checking for hardware and software verification.
 In particular, his research group developed Symbolic Model Checking using BDDs, Bounded Model Checking using fast CNF satisfiability solvers, and pioneered the use of CounterExample-Guided-Abstraction-Refinement (CEGAR).
 In addition, Clarke and his students developed the first parallel general resolution theorem prover (Parthenon), and the first theorem prover to be based on a symbolic computation system (Analytica).

-In 2004 Dr. Clarke received the IEEE Harry H. Goode Memorial Award.
-He was elected to the American Academy of Arts and Sciences.
+Dr. Clarke was elected to the American Academy of Arts and Sciences in 2011.
 He received an Honorary Doctorate from the Vienna University of Technology in 2012 and from the University of Crete in 2014.
 The Chinese Academy of Sciences awarded him an Einstein Professorship in 2013.
 He received the Franklin Institute 2014 Bower Award and Prize for Achievement in Science for his leading role in the conception and development of techniques for verification of computer systems.
 Dr. Clarke is a Fellow of the ACM and the IEEE, and a member of Sigma Xi and Phi Beta Kappa.